LoayAjailat/Neural_Networks/README.md

       Recent bug discovered that causes the GUI to crash if screen is pressed.
 Fix is in progress.

 ### Training model
-To create a new training model.
-Uncomment the training option in the main section in TrainNetwork.py and run.
+To create a new training model, please enter the DeepLearning directory in your terminal and run the TrainNetwork.py with the arg T as follows: 'python TrainNetwork.py T'

 ### Extra
 To increase/decrease the speed at which the game is run, change the value set in 'self.clock.tick(128)'.
 Higher values speed up the game while lower values slow down the game.